Six basics of blackleg management in canola

 Apply foliar fungicide

 Verticillium stripe bonus.
-Researchers have shown a connection between blackleg severity and verticillium stripe severity.
-One way to reduce verticillium risk is with a strong blackleg resistant cultivar.
+Researchers have shown a connection between blackleg and verticillium stripe infection.
+Often both diseases are found together in a plant.
+One way to reduce verticillium risk may be with a strong blackleg resistant cultivar, but this hypothesis has not yet been tested.